-The build up to return to pre-Covid passenger numbers has occurred at a faster rate than forecasted .
-Passenger numbers were budgeted at 362,000 but actuals were 401,686.
+The build up to return to pre-Covid passenger numbers has slowed due to the cost of living crisis.
+Travellers discretionary income has reduced which has negatively impacted on the number of people willing and able to travel.
+Passenger numbers were budgeted at 420,000 but actuals were 399,753.

-The major revenue streams, landing charges, car parking and café revenues all were higher as a result.
-Revenue was \$8,852,567 which was an increase of 13.8% on a forecast of \$7,777,000.
+The major revenue streams, landing charges, car parking and rental revenues all were marginally higher as a result of small pricing increases passed on to the consumer.
+Revenue was \$9,400,812 which was an increase of 0.60% on a forecast of \$9,345,000.